Which place is cheaper, Berlin or Bucharest?

 The autumn attracts plenty of travelers to both Bucharest and Berlin.
 Most visitors come to Bucharest for the city's sights and attractions and the shopping scene during these months.
 Furthermore, the autumn months attract visitors to Berlin because of the city's sights and attractions, the shopping scene, and the music scene.

 In the autumn, Bucharest is a little warmer than Berlin.
-Typically, the autumn temperatures in Bucharest in October are around 13°C (55°F), and Berlin is about 10°C (50°F).
+Typically, the autumn temperatures in Bucharest in October average around 13°C (55°F), and Berlin averages at about 10°C (50°F).

 Bucharest usually receives more sunshine than Berlin during autumn.
-At this time of the year, Bucharest gets 177 hours of sunny skies, while Berlin receives 106 hours of full sun.
+Bucharest gets 177 hours of sunny skies, while Berlin receives 106 hours of full sun in the autumn.

 In October, Bucharest usually receives less rain than Berlin.
-At this time of the year, Bucharest gets 32 mm (1.3 in) of rain, while Berlin receives 35 mm (1.4 in) of rain.
+Bucharest gets 32 mm (1.3 in) of rain, while Berlin receives 35 mm (1.4 in) of rain each month for the autumn.

 The winter brings many poeple to Bucharest as well as Berlin.
 The winter months attract visitors to Bucharest because of the museums, the shopping scene, and the cuisine.
 Additionally, the museums, the shopping scene, and the cuisine are the main draw to Berlin this time of year.

 It's quite cold in Berlin in the winter.
 The weather in Bucharest can be very cold.
 In January, Bucharest is generally much colder than Berlin.
-Temperatures in Bucharest average around -1°C (29°F), and Berlin stays around -0°C (31°F).
+Daily temperatures in Bucharest average around -1°C (29°F), and Berlin fluctuates around -0°C (31°F).

 In the winter, Bucharest often gets more sunshine than Berlin.
 Bucharest gets 71 hours of sunny skies this time of year, while Berlin receives 42 hours of full sun.